How to Make the Perfect Brownie Every Time

 How to Choose the Right Baking Pan for the Perfect Brownie

 Glass, metal, or ceramic—which should you grab?
-Metal pans conduct heat swiftly, perfect for crisp, golden edges.
-Glass and ceramic, however, bake more gently, yielding softer, tender brownies.
+Metal pans conduct heat quickly, ideal for crisp, golden edges.
+Glass and ceramic pans, however, bake more gently, yielding softer, tender brownies.
 For the best results, stick to a square or rectangular pan—it ensures even baking every time.

 The Importance of Proper Measuring Techniques